xieyuheng/inner/source/_posts/home.md

   sometimes you can find my in the archlinux-cn community: http://fars.ee/~readme.html
 - I am also a long time [Emacs](https://en.wikipedia.org/wiki/Emacs) user and I do not use IDE.
 - I like the cultural of free software and I do not use MacOS or Windows.

-## Contains

-- Table of Contain of this site: https://inner.xieyuheng.now.sh/contents
-- Source of this web: https://github.com/xieyuheng/inner

 ## 友人 / Friends